 The demand for DCS is expected to grow substantially during the forecast period, primarily due to the increasing need for power generation and the rising South American demand for an efficient manufacturing process.
 South America has some of the most important natural resources in the world.

-In the competitive landscape, the report covers growth strategies adopted by the companies between 2017 and 2018.
-Companies adopted various strategies to achieve leading positions in the global distributed control systemmarket.
+In the competitive landscape, the report covers growth strategies adopted by the companies between 2020 and 2021.
+Companies adopted various strategies to achieve leading positions in the global distributed control system market.
 The key strategies followed by most companies within the global distributed control system market were product development and contracts & agreements.

 The growth of the vendors is dependent on market conditions, government support, and industrial development.
 Thus, the vendors should focus on expanding their presence and improving their service.
 General Electric (US),ABB (Switzerland), Siemens AG (Germany), Honeywell International Inc. (US), Yokogawa Electric (Japan), Emerson Electric Co (US), Schneider Electric (Japan), Hitachi, Ltd (Japan), Rockwell Automation Inc. (US), ABB (Switzerland), Toshiba Corporation (Japan), Azbil Corporation (Japan), and Mesto (UK).